 One potential explanation of stability could be that clusters, although motile, simply diffuse too slowly to merge in a reasonable time frame.
-Glazier and Graner12 simulated some partially sorted aggregates that were stable over long term, and found that strong surface energy between two cell types can block the diffusion of small clusters, which prevented cluster merging over a long timescale after an initial sorting period.
+Glazier and Graner12 simulated some partially sorted aggregates that were stable over the long term and found that strong surface energy between two cell types can block the diffusion of small clusters, which prevented cluster merging over a long timescale after an initial sorting period.
 To evaluate the speed of cluster diffusion in our system, we tracked the position and velocity of each cluster in incompletely sorted aggregates over time and measured their mean squared displacement (MSD).
-Figure S3 shows the average of these displacement values over time for each cluster across five replicate aggregates.
-This analysis tracked only clusters that did not merge with another cluster over the examined time period, with the reasoning that this would simplify velocity calculations and the minority of clusters that did merge in a specific time period would not significantly change the average velocity overall.
-The timescale for cluster merging was estimated by first measuring the average smallest distance to the nearest cluster (Figure 4c), and the effective diffusion coefficient, D{eff}, (Figure 4d, from the slopes of Figure S3).
-The ratio of D{min2} to D{eff} (Figure 4e) represents the expected time scale on which a cluster could cover the distance to its nearest neighbor and come into contact and merge, based on their diffusion speed.
-Aggregates with 10%, 20%, and 30% HEK cells had an expected merging time of 5-10 hours, and aggregates with 40% and 50% were higher, between 15 hours and 40.
-This is consistent with the cluster tracking in Figure 4B and Figure S2b, which shows slow decreases in the number of clusters in 10%, 20%, and 30% HEK aggregates and approximately constant numbers of clusters of 40% and 50% HEK aggregates over the time course.
+Figure \$3 shows the average of these displacement values over time for each cluster across five replicate aggregates.
+This analysis tracked only clusters that did not merge with another cluster over the examined time period, with the reasoning that this would simplify velocity calculations, and the minority of clusters that did merge in a specific time period would not significantly change the average velocity overall.
+The timescale for cluster merging was estimated by first measuring the average smallest distance to the nearest cluster (Figure 4C) and the effective diffusion coefficient, Deff (Figure 4D, from the slopes of Figure S3).
+The ratio of D{min}^2 : D{eff} (Figure 4E) represents the expected timescale on which a cluster could cover the distance to its nearest neighbor and come into contact and merge, based on their diffusion speed.
+Aggregates with 10%, 20%, and 30% HEK cells had an expected merging time of 5-10 h, and aggregates with 40% and 50% were higher, between 15 and 40 h.
+This is consistent with the cluster tracking in Figure 4B and Figure S2B, which shows slow decreases in the number of clusters in 10%, 20%, and 30% HEK aggregates and approximately constant numbers of clusters of 40% and 50% HEK aggregates over the time course.
 The stability of the incompletely sorted aggregates could therefore be explained by the slow speed of cluster diffusion relative to the distance between clusters.

-Together, these results demonstrate that on the time scale of days, the sorting dynamics that follow the initial sorting period are slow enough to not be observable in many cases.
-This property gives rise to structures that are stable over the course of biologically relevant time scales, and can therefore be relevant for establishing structure during development and in synthetic shape engineering.
+These results demonstrate that on the timescale of days, the sorting dynamics that follow the initial sorting period are slow enough to not be observable in many cases.
+This property gives rise to structures that are stable over the course of biologically relevant timescales and can therefore be relevant for establishing structure during development and in synthetic shape engineering.